Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 Brazil Fazenda Catanduva or Jamaica Blue Mountain

-If you just want a simple cup of coffee but one with immense and unique flavor, I suggest one of these options.
+If you're looking for a simple cup of coffee with one immense and unique flavor, I suggest one of these options.

-The Fazenda Catanduva is surprisingly light for a Brazilian coffee, and it features hints of citrus.
+The Fazenda Catanduva is surprisingly light for a Brazilian coffee, with hints of citrus.

-The Jamaican coffee is chocolatey and caramelly and is perfect for any coffee drinker with a sweet tooth.
+Jamaican coffee is chocolatey and caramelly, making it perfect for any coffee drinker with a sweet tooth.

 Roastery Old Fashioned